 ORIGINS AND Leadership

-The Institute admitted its first students in 1865, four years after the approval of its founding charter.
-The opening marked the culmination of an extended effort by William Barton Rogers to establish a new kind of independent educational institution relevant to an increasingly industrialized America.
+The Institute admitted its first students in 1865, four years after the approval of its founding charter, and admitted its first woman student shortly thereafter in 1871.
+MIT's opening marked the culmination of an extended effort by William Barton Rogers to establish a new kind of independent educational institution relevant to an increasingly industrialized America.
+Rogers stressed the pragmatic and practicable.
+He believed that professional competence is best fostered by coupling teaching and research and by focusing attention on real-world problems.
+Toward this end, he pioneered the development of the teaching laboratory.

 Today MIT is a world-class educational institution.
-Teaching and research—with relevance to the practical world as a guiding principle—continue to be its primary purpose.
+Teaching and research—with relevance to the practical world and transforming society for the better as guiding principles—continue to be its primary purpose.
 MIT is independent, coeducational, and privately endowed.
-Its five schools encompass numerous academic departments, divisions, and degree-granting programs, as well as interdisciplinary centers, laboratories, and programs whose work cuts across traditional departmental boundaries.

 Presidents of the Institute